-Toxic Mold, Toxic Tort and Environmental Law Injury Case Results Achieved by the Attorneys at LaFave Law Group
+Toxic Mold, Toxic Tort and Environmental Law Injury Case Results Achieved by Jeff LaFave

-The mold and environmental personal injury lawyers at LaFave Law Group have a remarkable history of success both in trial and outside of the Courtroom.
-Some of the notable case results Jeff LaFave and Katie Schuler have been involved with in San Diego and elsewhere in California are referenced here.
+Jeff LaFave has a remarkable history of success both in trial and outside of the Courtroom.
+Some of the notable case results he has been involved with in San Diego and elsewhere in California are referenced here.
 Please remember that every case is different and has unique facts.
 Each case is judged on its specific facts and merits.
 We can’t promise that if you have a case that appears similar to one listed here, that you would absolutely obtain the same result.

 Tenant suffers personal injuries from moldy crawlspace in La Jolla, CA

 Doe v.
 Law-Greenberg and Bill Luther Realty – $500,000